mschermann/ios_sap_ucc/README.md

 * Install SAP Cloud Connector on your local machine via Docker
 * Setup SAP Cloud Connector
 * Setup the SAP Cloud Platform Cockpit
+* Setup the mobile services in the SAP Cloud Platform Cockpit
 * Use the SAP Cloud Platform SDK for iOS Assistant to build a small app that tests the connection.

 ## Prerequisites: